MatPizzolo/Tokenizer/README.md

 - Built-in Network: Hardhat Network provides a local blockchain for testing.
 - Comprehensive Tools: Features like console testing, script automation, and debugging.

+### Using OpenZeppelin
+Base contracts used:
+- ERC20
+- Ownable